Yunhai Han

 Learning Generalizable Vision-Tactile Robotic Grasping Strategy for Deformable Objects via Transformer

-Under review by T-MECH
+Accepted by T-MECH

 Reliable robotic grasping with deformable objects remains a challenging task due to underactuated contact interactions with a gripper, unknown object dynamics, and variable object geometries.
 In this study, we propose a Transformer-based robot grasping framework for rigid grippers that leverage tactile information from a GelSight sensor for safe object grasping.
 The Transformer network learns physical feature embeddings from visual & tactile feedback and predict a final grasp through a multilayer perceptron (MLP) with grasping strength.
 Using these predictions, the gripper is commanded with an optimal force for safe grasping tasks.